Rackstorm/Code-Institute-Project-2/README.md

 ## GitHub Pages

-1. Opened up the repository "Code_Institute_Project-2" on ym profile.
+1. Opened up the repository "Code_Institute_Project-2" on my profile.
 2. Clicked on 'Settings' and scrolled down to 'Pages'.
 3. Selected the 'Master Branch' and waited for the page to reload.
 4. Page was successfully deployed to GitHub Pages.